 A final and bonus (this is the 11th, if you were counting!) way to help prevent identity theft is to use a credit monitoring service.
-Companies such as Identity Guard will monitor your credit and alert you if there is any suspicious or unusual activity.
+Companies such as Life Lock will monitor your credit and alert you if there is any suspicious or unusual activity.
 Some plans even include credit monitoring and access to your credit report from all three of the big bureaus.
 These services prevent you from having to do all this monitoring yourself.
 I like Identity Guard because they use IBM® Watson™ Artificial Intelligence technology to constantly scan the web for threats to your identity.
 No human can be dedicated like that 24/7.

 Other Ways to Prevent Identity Theft

 Identity theft is a growing type of crime.
 We always have to be a step ahead of the people trying to take advantage of us.
 This list of ways to prevent identity theft is not all-inclusive.
 I’m sure that people smarter than me have developed other methods, and I’d love to hear about them!
 So if you have another way to prevent identity theft, I’d love to hear about it in the comments!